greenelab/xswap-manuscript/manuscript.md

 Network permutation is a flexible framework for analyzing other methods, because it generates complete networks that can be analyzed independently.
 We use network permutation to isolate degree and determine its effects in different contexts.
-Degree-preserving network permutation obscures true connections and higher-order connectivity information (eg. community structure), while retaining node degree, and thereby, the network's degree sequence.
+Degree-preserving network permutation obscures true connections and higher-order connectivity information (e.g., community structure), while retaining node degree, and, thereby, the network's degree sequence.
 Thanks to the flexibility of permutation, our framework can quantify the effect of degree on any network edge prediction method.

 ### XSwap algorithm